th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/pins.md

       strategy: [string, default: 'robin']
 ```

-In one configuration it is possible to specify several pins.
-In the example config below the box has two pins: `in` and `in_raw`.
+It is possible to specify several pins in one configuration.
+In the example config file below, a box has two pins: `in` and `in_raw`.

 ```yaml
 - name: in